muratk5n/thirdwave/en/README.md

 ---

-Like we f--d shit up and hope now ppl forget we f--d shit up kind of clapping?
+Like 'we f--d shit up and hope now ppl forget we f--d shit up' kind of clapping?
 I really wanna see that

 ---